 You know your pancake is ready to flip when the edges have set, and there are some bubbles in the center.

-If when you go to flip the easy pumpkin pancakes, there is any resistance or it looks like it's folding like an accordion your spatula- it's not ready to be flipped.
+When you flip the easy pumpkin pancakes, there is any resistance, or it looks like it's folding like an accordion with your spatula- it's not ready to be flipped.
 A ready pancake will be nonstick to the pan and lift away with ease.

-Never squish the pancake down once flipped either.
-I know this can be tempting, but allowing the leavening agents and heat to do it's job is crucial in getting a fluffy pancake that doesn't taste too gummy.
+Never squish the pancake down once flipped, either.
+I know this can be tempting, but allowing the leavening agents and heat to do their job is crucial in getting a fluffy pancake that doesn't taste too gummy.

 Yes!
 After letting these pancakes cool completely, flash freeze them on a large baking sheet in the freezer for one hour before transferring to an airtight container or Ziploc bag for up to 3 months.
-Then to thaw, heat, and eat- simply take a few and place them on a plate, microwave for about 45 seconds until warmed through.
+Then to thaw, heat, and eat- simply take a few and place them on a plate, and microwave for about 45 seconds until warmed through.

 If you had your heat too high or didn't allow the pancakes to cook completely on both sides the center may not be done.
 With higher heat, the outsides get cooked much faster than the center.
 It's important to use the first one or two pancakes to gauge the heat and cooking and adjust as needed.

 These pumpkin pancakes and butter pecan syrup go great with just about anything.
-Fresh fruit, cream cheese, coffee, or vanilla yogurt, or pudding all make good side options.
+Fresh fruit, cream cheese, coffee, vanilla yogurt, or pudding all make good side options.